adslbarxatov/UniNotifier/docs/index.md

 ### uNot (UniNotifier), the web resources supervisor service

 ***uNot*** (formerly know as UniNotifier) is the web resources supervisor service.
-This app provides the ability to be notified when the status of user-specified websites changes.
-In other words, about their updates, which will be presented in the form of a text log.
+This app provides the ability to be notified when the content of user-specified websites changes.
+In other words, about updates on them, which will be presented in the form of a text log.
 Only what the user has specified is loaded – all other objects (including ads) are ignored.

 What does it offer?
 - The *settings section* allows you to manage and design notifications.